jonnonz1/nz-statute-book/acts/public/2020/urban-development-act-2020.md

 (1) A request for a change to a development plan must be made in writing to Kāinga Ora— (a) stating the purpose of, and reasons for, the proposed change; and (b) providing an evaluation report on the proposed change, prepared in accordance with sections 69 and 70 (which apply with the necessary modifications).
-(2) The provisions of Part 2 of Schedule 1 of the Resource Management Act 1991 apply with the necessary modifications and as relevant to a request made under section 92.
+(2) The provisions of subpart 2 of Part 2 of Schedule 6 of the Natural and Built Environment Act 2023 apply with the necessary modifications and as relevant to a request made under section 92.

 ## Part 3 — Effect of specified development projects